Crowxar/Tkinter-App-Creator/README.md

 ## 👥 Contributing and Feedback

-Contributions are welcome!
-Please feel free to submit a Pull Request.
-I do ask that the changes be PEP-8 compliant.
-I can be reached easily via discord at Crowxar.
-Feel free to message me with ideas!
+Feel free to contribute to this project by submitting a Pull Request.
+Please ensure that any changes follow the PEP-8 guidelines for code style consistency.
+You can easily reach me on Discord at Crowxar to discuss ideas or for any questions you may have.
+I look forward to collaborating with you!

 ## 📄 License